 We participate with Clean-up Australia Day in March each year, and have worked regularly with The Australian Marine Conservation Society, Sydney Aquatic Cleaners Klub (SACK) and NSW Waterways Authority, to clean up a number of Sydney Harbour beaches.

 We typically spend Clean Up Australia Day on a middle harbour beach such as Clifton Gardens or Balmoral.
-We also conduct a monthly marine debris survey with PADI Project Aware Adopt A Dive Site program and gather beach debris information for the Tangaroa Blue program.
+We also conduct a monthly marine debris survey and gather beach debris information for the Tangaroa Blue program.